core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 For example, an X.509 certificate is provided as its direct binary serialization.
 If C509 certificates or CWTs are used as authentication credentials, each is provided as the binary serialization of a (possibly tagged) CBOR array.
 If CCSs are used as authentication credentials, each is provided as the binary serialization of a CBOR map.

+If the originally provided authentication credential associated to an endpoint is a chain or bag of certificates, then the actual authentication credential used in Group OSCORE as associated to that endpoint is just the end-entity X.509 or C509 certificate / CWT.

 ## Pairwise Keys ## {#sec-derivation-pairwise}

 Certain signature schemes, such as EdDSA and ECDSA, support a secure combined signature and encryption scheme.
 This section specifies the derivation of "pairwise keys", for use in the pairwise mode defined in {{sec-pairwise-protection}}.
 Group OSCORE keys used for both signature and encryption MUST NOT be used for any other purposes than Group OSCORE.